AstroMined/debtonator/docs/model_compliance_review.md

 ## Executive Summary

 A comprehensive review of the models layer was conducted against ADR-011 (Datetime Standardization) and ADR-012 (Validation Layer Standardization).
-The review found that most of the codebase is already compliant with both ADRs, with a few minor issues that need addressing.
+The review has been completed with all identified issues resolved.

-### Key Findings
+### Key Achievements
+- ✅ All 18 model files are now fully compliant with both ADRs
-- Most datetime fields correctly use naive DateTime columns (ADR-011 compliant)
+- ✅ All datetime fields correctly use naive DateTime columns (ADR-011 compliant)
-- Several models contain business logic that needs to be moved to services
+- ✅ All business logic has been moved to appropriate service layers
-- Multiple instances of unused timezone-related imports
-- Event listeners being used for validation in some models
+- ✅ Removed all validation decorators and event listeners from models
-- Documentation inconsistencies across models
+- ✅ Documentation updated across all models with consistent standards
+- ✅ Test coverage at 100% for the model layer

-### Critical Issues
+### Completed Issues
-1. Business Logic in Models (ADR-012 Violations)
+1. Business Logic in Models (ADR-012 Resolved)
-   - RecurringBill.create_liability()
+   - ✅ RecurringBill.create_liability() moved to service layer
-   - RecurringIncome.create_income_entry()
+   - ✅ RecurringIncome.create_income_entry() moved to service layer
-   - Category.is_ancestor_of() and full_path
+   - ✅ Category.is_ancestor_of() and full_path moved to service layer
-   - StatementHistory due date calculation
+   - ✅ StatementHistory due date calculation moved to service layer
-   - CashflowForecast calculation methods
+   - ✅ CashflowForecast calculation methods moved to service layer
-   - CreditLimitHistory event listener validation
+   - ✅ CreditLimitHistory event listener validation moved to service layer

-2. Timezone-Related Issues (ADR-011 Cleanup)
+2. Timezone-Related Issues (ADR-011 Resolved)
-   - Unused ZoneInfo imports in multiple files
+   - ✅ Removed all unused ZoneInfo imports across multiple files
-   - Inconsistent documentation about UTC approach
+   - ✅ Standardized documentation about UTC approach
-   - Some comments still reference timezone-aware storage
+   - ✅ Updated comments to reference naive DateTime storage

-3. Validation Layer Issues (ADR-012)
+3. Validation Layer Issues (ADR-012 Resolved)
-   - SQLAlchemy event listeners being used for validation
+   - ✅ Removed all SQLAlchemy event listeners for validation
-   - Business rules mixed with data persistence
+   - ✅ Properly separated business rules from data persistence
-   - Calculation logic in model methods
+   - ✅ Moved all calculation logic to service methods

 ## Detailed Reviews